 ANNEX 2 - Conditions Consistent with the Operating Schedule

-All management team have completed their training on all late-night licencing activities online, this will be refreshed on annual basis, records and content of this training can be provided on request.
+All management team have completed their training on all late-night licensing activities online, this will be refreshed on annual basis, records and content of this training can be provided on request.

 The CCTV system within the premises is fully compliant with the guidance contained in the Information Commissioner’s Office (ICO) guidance document.